fbraem/mqweb/docs/building.md

 ### POCO

-Create a directory *static* or *shared* in the directory where POCO is extracted.
+Create a directory *shared* in the directory where POCO is extracted.
 Make this directory the current working directory and run the *configure* command:

-for static build

-    ../configure --static --omit=Data/MySQL,Data/ODBC --no-tests --no-samples

-for shared build

     ../configure --shared --omit=Data/MySQL,Data/ODBC --no-tests --no-samples